Ten Tors Rules

 37.1.
 Numbers.
-Walking group numbers on the North Moor are limited to 12 per team; eg. establishments with three teams participating are not permitted more than 36 walkers on the North Moor.
+Walking group numbers on the North Moor are limited to 12 walkers and up to 2 adult learners per allocated team; eg. establishments with three teams participating are not permitted more than 36 walkers on the North Moor.

 37.2.
 Training Days.
 Teams may only carry out 4 training days on the North Moor between 1 February and the Event.

 37.4.
 Compliance.
-HQ SW Compliance Monitoring Team, Ten Tors Officials, Scrutineers, Dartmoor National Park Rangers, and Volunteer Wardens and Dartmoor Training Area personnel will check compliance with these Ten Tors Rules.
+Compliance Monitors, Ten Tors Officials, Scrutineers, Dartmoor National Park Rangers, and Volunteer Wardens and Dartmoor Training Area personnel will check compliance with these Ten Tors Rules.

 Further details are given in the booklet "The Military and Dartmoor Information for Walkers and Riders" which is available from the Commandant, Dartmoor Training Area, Okehampton Training Camp, Okehampton, EX20 1QP, or in this PDF from www.gov.uk

 40. Wild Camping.
-Wild camping may take place on common land for not more than 2 consecutive nights in any location.
-Camping is not permitted in areas bounded on the Dartmoor Military map by a dark brown line or on CROW public access land except where the latter is within the Military Training Areas bounded by a broad blue line on the Dartmoor Military map when the Range Danger Areas are not notified for live firing.
-Campsites must be at least 100 metres from a road, building or stream and out of sight of roads or habitation.
-A maximum of 12 persons is permitted at any one location.
-Locations should be at least 100m apart.
+Wild camping may take place on most common land for not more than 2 consecutive nights in any location.
+Camping is not permitted on common land bounded on the Dartmoor Military map by a dark brown line or on CROW public access land except where the latter is within the Military Training Areas bounded by a broad blue line on the Dartmoor Military map when the Range Danger Areas are not notified for live firing.
+Campsites must be at least 100 metres from a road, building or water course and out of sight of roads or habitation.
+A maximum of 12 persons and up to 2 adult leaders are permitted at any one location.
+Locations should be at least 100m apart

 Notification of Ten Tors Training on Dartmoor

-41. Notification.
-Team Managers are to email the completed Training On Dartmoor Form to the Ten Tors Secretary at SWHQ-TenTors-MAILBOX@mod.uk at least 3 days in advance of each Dartmoor training session.
+42. Notification.
+Team Managers are to email the completed Training On Dartmoor Form as an attached Excel document to the Ten Tors Secretary at SWHQ-TenTors-MAILBOX@mod.uk at least 3 days in advance of each Dartmoor training session.
 The information on the notification is provided to the Police, DRG, DNPA Rangers and Ten Tors Officials to assist with contacting teams in the case of an emergency or incident.
 In addition, the details are used to reassure landowners and DNPA that agreements are being complied with.
 As training is the Team Manager’s responsibility, the recipients neither check the information for suitability nor walkers’ departure from the Moor.

-43. Parking.
+44. Parking.
 The Dartmoor Steering Group has insisted that only the car parks shown on Dartmoor Military maps may be used.
 Parking is not permitted at the Okehampton Moorgate, or on the open moor.
 Ten Tors vehicles may only occupy up to half of a car park to allow shared use of Dartmoor.
-In accordance with the National Park Byelaws, vehicles may not be used for camping.
+Overnight sleeping in vehicles at the roadside or in carparks is not permitted under National Park byelaws .

 TEN TORS CHALLENGE ADDITIONAL RULES